 On Ambassadors and Advocating For (Your) Pit Bull Dogs

-We already know that it’s our job to stand up for our dogs and be assertive in protecting our dog’s physical and mental health, as well as the safety of those around them.
+We already know that it’s our job to stand up for our dogs.
+We’re assertive in protecting our dog’s physical and mental health, as well as the safety of those around them.
 Right?

-But in addition to the regular worries about what other people think about us when we are standing up for our dogs, there’s this other thing that affects a really big group of dog owners that I love dearly and belong to myself.
+But in addition to the regular worries about what other people think, there’s this other thing that affects a really big group of dog owners that I love dearly and belong to myself.
 I’m talking about my pit bull peeps.

 Many people who own pit bull dogs are concerned about how our dog’s behavior (or our own actions) will influence public opinion about all the other dogs out there that look like ours.
 It’s not just internal pressure.
 We’re generally encouraged to make our dogs into “ambassadors.”
 But here’s the thing:

 Wanting your dog to be an ambassador can sometimes get in the way of you being a good advocate (for your actual dog).

 For those of you who get to go about your daily business without ever spending a second thinking about your dog being an ambassador, please let me explain what that means:

 Those of us who share our lives with pit bulls would love to bust stereotypes and change minds about our misunderstood dogs.
 We know that a positive, real-life interaction with our nice dogs can go a long way in undoing the myths that surround pit bulls.
 So we’re extra sensitive to how our dog’s behavior in public might either mistakenly confirm peoples’ fears or cause them to have a change of heart about pit bulls.
 We work hard for the latter.
 Every time we leave the house.